We’re the trade body and industry voice for UK investment managers.

-It’s important.
-We see first-hand that more diverse organisations are typically more effective.
-And as the trade body representing the asset management industry, we think it’s right we voluntarily publish our own gender pay gap, too.
+It's important we see first-hand that more diverse organisations are typically more effective.
+And as the trade body representing the asset management industry, we think it's right we voluntarily publish our own pay gaps, too.

-You can read our gender pay gap report here.
+You can read our pay gap report here.